 A reward strategy addresses the “why”, “how”, and “how much” questions surrounding pay and incentives.

-The objectives of a reward strategy is to address the following:
+The objectives of a reward strategy are to address the following:

 A clearly articulated Reward Strategy will help the organization align employee behaviors and actions to the business strategy, attract and retain key talent.